Table of Contents

 Basically, more cores and more threads will always mean better performance.
 Some productivity-oriented software, like video editing, will benefit more from multiple threads, while only certain games will take advantage of these features.

 If your workload involves intensive tasks such as video editing, then multi-threaded processors are a must for you.
 Both Intel and AMD provide plenty of multi-core, multi-threaded, consumer-level processors.
 The Ryzen product line is more value-oriented, while Intel holds the flagship chips, namely the i9.
 For gaming, you can probably get steady 60+ frames with a quad-core with eight threads.
 If you plan on streaming or recording gaming footage, then you should definitely consider upgrading to a six or eight-core processor if you can’t invest in a dedicated system.
-You can check out our articles on the best processors for streaming or best video editing processors to find the right one for your needs.
+You can check out our articles on the best processors for streaming or video editing processors to find the right one for your needs.

 Read Another Related Article: GDDR6 VS HBM2 Memory